 SYSTEM ADMINISTRATOR ROLES

-- What is the role of the Corporate System Administrator (CorpAdmin)?answer
+- What is the role of the Corporate System Administrator (CorpAdmin)?

-- What is the role of a Divisional System Administrator (DivAdmin)?answer
+- What is the role of a Divisional System Administrator (DivAdmin)?

-- How are the CorpAdmin and DivAdmin Roles assigned in the system?answer
+- How are the CorpAdmin and DivAdmin Roles assigned in the system?

-- Why do I (in my DivAdmin Role) not see any Appraisals in Appraisal Manager?answer
+- Why do I (in my DivAdmin Role) not see any Appraisals in Appraisal Manager?

 USER MANAGEMENT (CorpAdmin, DivAdmin, UserAdmin)

-- Can I delete or deactivate the User Files of employees who have left?answer
+- Can I delete or deactivate the User Files of employees who have left?

-- When creating a new User File, what do I have to enter as the new user’s Login ID and Password?answer
+- When creating a new User File, what do I have to enter as the new user’s Login ID and Password?

-- How do I provide employees with their login details?answer
+- How do I provide employees with their login details?

-- Is a Login ID and Password required for someone who does not have access to a computer (and “blocked” ticked in their User File)?answer
+- Is a Login ID and Password required for someone who does not have access to a computer (and “blocked” ticked in their User File)?

-- Is it compulsory to enter details in User Files such as Telephone Numbers and Addresses?answer
+- Is it compulsory to enter details in User Files such as Telephone Numbers and Addresses?

 - Should the Telephone Numbers and Addresses of users be private or

-- As CorpAdmin, I have selected the role of Appraisor for myself in my User File, but that role link does not showanswer
+- As CorpAdmin, I have selected the role of Appraisor for myself in my User File, but that role link does not show

-- Why is a 5-Point Rating Key/Scale recommended?answer
+- Why is a 5-Point Rating Key/Scale recommended?

-- Is it possible to give rating fractions such as 3.5?answer
+- Is it possible to give rating fractions such as 3.5?

-- How does the Performance Percentage calculation of the system work?answer
+- How does the Performance Percentage calculation of the system work?

 PERFORMANCE-BASED REMUNERATION / COMPENSATION